alphasoc/flightsim/README.md

 Use "flightsim [command] --help" for more information about a command
 ```

 The utility runs individual modules to generate malicious traffic.
-To perform all available tests, simply use `flightsim run` which will generate traffic using the first available non-loopback network interface. **NB:** when running the `c2-dns` module, flightsim will gather current C2 addresses from the [Cybercrime Tracker](http://cybercrime-tracker.net), so requires egress Internet access.
+To perform all available tests, simply use `flightsim run` which will generate traffic using the first available non-loopback network interface. **NB:** when running the C2 modules, flightsim will gather current C2 addresses from the [Cybercrime Tracker](http://cybercrime-tracker.net) and AlphaSOC API, so requires egress Internet access.

 To list the available modules, use `flightsim run --help`.
 To execute a particular test, use `flightsim run <module>`, as below.